 As far as I know the Omega/Aleph local box mechanism is mostly in those engines in order to support repetitive quotes.
 In LuaT_EX this mechanism has been made more robust and in LuaMetaT_EX it became more tightly integrated in the paragraph properties.
-In order for it to be a more generic useful feature it got more features.
+In order for it to be more generic and useful, it got more features.
 For instance it is a bit painful to manage with respect to grouping (which is a reason why it's not that much used).
-The most interesting property is that the dimensions are taking into account when a paragraph is broken into lines.
+The most interesting property is that the dimensions are taken into account when a paragraph is broken into lines.

-There are three commands: localleftbox, localrightbox and the LuaMetaT_EX specific lo-calmiddlebox which is basically a right box but when we pass these boxes to a callback they can be distinguished (we could have used the index but this was a cheap extra signal so we keep it).
+There are three commands: \localleftbox , \localrightbox and the LuaMetaTEX specific \localmiddlebox which is basically a right box but when we pass these boxes to a callback they can be distinguished (we could have used the index but this was a cheap extra signal so we keep it).

 These commands take optional keywords.
 The index keyword has to be followed by an integer.
-This index determines the order which doesn't introduce a significant compatibility issue: local boxes are hardly used and originally have only one instance.
+This index determines the order which doesn't introduce a significant compatibility issue: local boxes are hardly used and originally had only one instance.

-$^{^{7}}$ Under consideration is to let the callback mess with the flushing order.
+7 Under consideration is to let the callback mess with the flushing order.